-Project SEARCH - a project that provides on-site work place young people with a learning difficulty that would help them gain needed for employment.
-The aim is to achieve paid employment going through the project. --
+Project SEARCH - a project that provides on-site work placements for young people with a learning difficulty that would help them gain the skills needed for employment.
+The aim is to achieve paid employment for people going through the project.